 SIOUX FALLS, S.D.
 (KELO) — Review the top stories as of 4 p.m.

-Take a closer look at the numbers in a KELOLAND.com Original now online.
+Learn about the dose distribution in a KELOLAND.com Original story now online.

 Rain will stick around for much of the day in parts of KELOLAND; get the latest forecast in the video player above.